Likey: Commercial performance

 "Likey" debuted at number 1 and 2 on the Gaon Digital Chart and the Billboard Japan Hot 100, respectively.
 It charted on top spot of Billboard charts' World Digital Song Sales and K-pop Hot 100 for two consecutive weeks.
 It also topped Billboard Japans Hot Buzz Song for four consecutive weeks.
 "Likey" surpassed 100 million streams in February 2019 and 2,500,000 downloads in March 2020 on the Gaon Music Chart.

-In April 2020, "Likey" earned a Silver streaming certification for surpassing 30 million streams on the Oricon Streaming Singles Chart from the Recording Industry Association of Japan (RIAJ).

-Japanese version

-Twice's second compilation album #Twice2, released on March 6, 2019, includes both Korean and Japanese-language versions of "Likey".
-The Japanese lyrics were written by Mayu Wakisaka.
-"Likey (Japanese ver.)" was pre-released on January 10 as a digital single, along with an accompanying music video.
+"Likey" was certified Silver for streaming by the Recording Industry Association of Japan (RIAJ) after they introduced streaming certifications in April 2020.
+The song was subsequently certified Gold in June 2021 and Platinum in December 2024.

 Accolades

+"Likey" won 8 music program awards, including a triple crown (3 wins) on Inkigayo and two wins on M Countdown.
+It was voted Song of the Year at the 2017 Philippine K-pop Awards and was nominated for Artist of the Year – Digital Music (October) at the 2018 Gaon Chart Music Awards, losing to "Love Story" by Epik High featuring IU.